Tap Handle #359: Natty Greene's - Old Town Brown Ale

 Tap Size: 12.25"

-This beauty has a metal body, giving it a very solid feel.
-The top is resin, and the difference between varieties is the label on the upper part.
+This beauty has a metal body, giving it a very solid and heavy feel.
+The topper is resin, and the difference between varieties is the label on the signage area just above the tank.
 At the very top of the tap is a likeness of Nathanael Greene.
 I had a difficult time photographing this tap due to the reflections of the light off the metal.
-The tap is fashioned after a big tank sitting out in front of Natty Greene's brewery.
+The tap is fashioned to resemble the big tank that sat out in front of Natty Greene's brewery.
+The tap was made in large numbers so it is easy to find on the secondary market.
+The price fluctuates greatly, from a low of $10 to a high of $60 over the past few years.

 Natty Greene's was founded in 2004 in Greensboro, North Carolina by Chris Lester and Kayne Fisher.
-Lester and Fisher were college students in the 1990's that were passionate about beer and the Revolutionary War.
-In 1996 they took ownership of the Spring Garden Bar and Grill in Greensboro, turning it into a showcase for unique craft beers from Colorado and Oregon (North Carolina did not have readily available craft beer), and renaming it Old Town Draught House.
-Between 1998 they opened two more pubs.
+The two met as students at UNC Greensboro in the late 1980s through their fraternity, Sigma Phi Epsilon, and became roommates.
+They were both passionate about beer and the Revolutionary War.
+While working part-time at American Wholesale Beverage loading trucks after class, they developed their entrepreneurial dream of opening a bar.
+In 1996, Lester partnered with John Rudy to take over the Spring Garden Bar and Grill near the UNCG campus, turning it into a showcase for unique craft beers from Colorado and Oregon (North Carolina did not have readily available craft beer), and renaming it Old Town Draught House.
+Fisher and Lester later bought out Rudy and expanded, eventually operating three establishments: Old Town, First Street (in Winston-Salem), and The Taproom.
+These ventures exposed them to the emerging craft beer scene, and they began dreaming of brewing their own.

 Source Material